 I really like Eastern Europe and so, naturally, Romania was a country that I looked into.
 The more I researched it though, the more I found that I wanted to see.
 So, fairly quickly, Romania moved to the top of my travel wish list.

-We frequently will purchase groceries at a local market and then just take them back to whichever apartment we are renting to make breakfast and dinner.
+We frequently purchase groceries at a local market and then take them back to our apartment to make breakfast and dinner.
 However, we ended up eating out almost every night in Romania because we kept finding great restaurants with great food.
 And when we discovered freshly baked kürtőskalács up in the mountains, well, they became a daily meal for us.

 Unfortunately, given the language barrier, we were unable to get close enough to any Romanians to form a lasting connection.
 Hand gestures and smiles can only take one so far.